Macrometacorp/docs/docs/cep/getting-started-stream-workers.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page explains how to write a stream worker that creates a collection with an automatically linked stream.

-In this tutorial you will write your first stream worker.
-Once published, the stream worker will listen for new data to be written to a collection, and subsequently write that data to a stream.
-For an additional challenge, you could extend this stream worker to grab the data from the stream, process/transform the data (like finding an average over x events), and write it to a new collection, or even trigger a different downstream event or action.
+This page guides you through creating your first stream worker.
+The stream worker in this example automatically creates a collection and a stream.
+Once published, the stream worker listens to the collection for new writes and adds them to the stream.

 After you create the stream worker, there are instructions for testing it.